Perfectionist

 default: []

-Allows you to specify a list of groups for sorting.
+Specifies a list of groups for sorting.
 Groups help organize elements into categories.

 Each element will be assigned a single group specified in the groups option (or the unknown group if no match is found).
 The order of items in the groups option determines how groups are ordered.